-Training dates are Saturday, March 19, 2022 for the Law course and March 21-25, 2022 for the Main Training.
+Training dates are Friday February 24, 2023, the Law course and February 27 – March 3, 2023, for the Main Training.
 The courses will be held from 9:00 am until 4:30 pm, each day with a lunch break at noon and breaks in the morning and afternoon.
 The course will be offered online.

 Applicants are responsible for the technology on their end of the training and should be available to participate full-time in the training by both audio and video.

-An exemption from the Law course may be permitted dependent upon the applicant’s academic/work related experience.
-Please email the request for exemption to the Program Manager (email@example.com).
+An exemption from the Law course may be permitted depending upon the applicant’s academic/work related experience.
+Please email the request for exemption to the Program Manager (firstname.lastname@example.org).

-Once an applicant has been accepted into the training, the course fee of $1,200.00 + HST ($1356.00) may be paid on the OAFM Events page (https://www.oafm.on.ca/events/).
-PLEASE DO NOT PAY THIS FEE PRIOR TO YOUR APPLICATION BEING REVIEWED AND ACCEPTED BY OAFM.
-The fee is due two weeks prior to the start of training.
-If payment is not received by March 7, 2022, the training spot will be offered to the next eligible applicant on the reserve list.
+- Once an applicant has been accepted into the training, the course fee of $1300.00 + HST ($1469.00) must be paid (https://www.oafm.on.ca/events/).
+The payment in full is due two weeks prior to the start of training.
+If payment is not received in time, the training spot will be offered to the next eligible applicant on the reserve list.

-Refund Policy: The total fee is $1469.00.
-This includes processing of the application, the five-day course and the one-day law course, training materials (electronic versions) and HST.
-The $100.00 + HST processing fee is non-refundable.
-The $1200.00 + HST tuition fee is refundable if notice is given in writing to OAFM and received at least 48 hours prior to commencement of the course.
-If notification is received in writing less than 48 hours prior to the commencement of the course, the paid amount can be credited towards a subsequent Child Protection Mediation Course.
-Once the course commences, no further refunds will be available.
+- Refund Policy: The $1300.00 tuition fee less a $100 administrative fee is refundable (a maximum of $1200 +HST is refunded) if notice is given in writing to the Program Manager and received at least 72 hours prior to commencement of the course.
+If notification is received in writing less than 72 hours prior to the commencement of the course, there will be no refund; the paid amount can be credited towards a future OAFM sponsored course.
+Once the course commences, no further refunds or credit will be issued.

-Upon successful completion of all three elements of the course (written evaluation, peer and instructor evaluation of the role plays), you will be added to the Ontario Child Protection Mediation Roster.
+- Upon successful completion of all three elements of the course (written evaluation, peer evaluation, and instructor evaluation of the role plays), your name will be added to the Ontario Child Protection Mediation Roster.